UNC Logo

 Website:unc.edu

 UNC is the abbreviation for the full name of the University of North Carolina at Chapel Hill.
-It is also known as Chapel Hill, North Carolina, UNC-Chapel Hill, or simply Carolina.
+It is also called Chapel Hill, North Carolina, UNC-Chapel Hill, or simply Carolina.
 The higher education institution appeared in 1789 and was founded by William Richardson Davie.
-Now it is part of the UNC System structure, being the flagship institution.
+It is now part of the UNC System structure and the flagship institution.
 He was awarded the R1 level – a doctoral university with active research work.
 Its location is in Chapel Hill, North Carolina.
 It has a very extensive system:

 • One elementary unit